-Measles outbreak hits vulnerable BritainApril 18th, 2013 in Diseases, Conditions, Syndromes /
+Measles outbreak hits vulnerable BritainApril 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A measles outbreak has hit over 800 people in Britain, a country in which up to two million schoolchildren are believed to be unprotected due to a scare which linked the vaccine with autism, figures revealed Thursday.